AndreaPrestia/BlockNet/README.md

 - GenerateBlockChainWithDifficulty
 - GenerateBlockChainWithBlockTime

-The print the results in the application console.
+They print the results in the application console.

 ***GenerateBlockChainWithoutParameters***
-It generate a blockchains with a **difficulty** of 1, no blocktime.
+It generates a blockchain with a **difficulty** of 1, no blocktime.
 It's quite fast, it generates a little nonce, i think it can run good on every machine :)

 ***GenerateBlockChainWithDifficulty***
-It generate a blockchains with a **difficulty** of N, no blocktime.
+It generates a blockchain with a **difficulty** of N, no blocktime.
-Now the value set is 5.
+Now the value is set to 5.

 ***GenerateBlockChainWithBlockTime***
 It uses the blocktime (in MS) to verify the transaction.